xidsyed/blog/content/posts/Dependency Binding in Hilt.md

 In summary, mastering Dagger's intricacies empowers you to wield DI with finesse, sculpting robust and maintainable codebases with ease.
 With `@Inject`, `@Provides`, and `@Binds` at your disposal, alongside a profound understanding of modules, components, and dependency containers, you're primed to conquer the realm of dependency injection in Kotlin like a true champion.

+# Up next
 Now, armed with this knowledge, venture forth, and let Dagger be your guiding light in the labyrinth of software development!
+How do you [[posts/Scoping in Hilt|scope dependencies to components]]?

+Funny you asked.
+I was thinking the exact same thing.

+Read On!